Van Tran

 Van Thai Tran (Trần Thái Văn; born October 19, 1964) is a Vietnamese American attorney and politician in California, formerly serving as a Republican member of the California State Assembly, representing portions of Orange County.
-Tran and Texas State Representative Hubert Vo were the highest-ranking Vietnamese American elected officials in U.S. history until Joseph Cao was elected to the United States House of Representatives in December 2008.
+Tran was the highest-ranking Vietnamese American elected official was the highest-ranking Vietnamese American elected official in U.S. history along with Hubert Vo until Joseph Cao was elected to the United States House of Representatives in 2008.
 Tran took office one month before Vo did, making him the first Vietnamese American to serve in a state legislature.
 He served in the Assembly as Assistant Republican Leader.

 Early life, education and career

-Born in Saigon, South Vietnam, Tran and his family emigrated to the United States after being evacuated by the United States Army one week before the Fall of Saigon, when he was 10 years old.
-After originally settling in Michigan, they moved to Orange County when Tran was a teenager.
+On October 19, 1964, Tran was born in Saigon, South Vietnam.
+Tran and his family emigrated to the United States after being evacuated by the United States Army one week before the Fall of Saigon, when he was 10 years old.
+After originally settling in Grand Rapids, Michigan, they moved to Orange County when Tran was in high school.

-Tran worked as an intern and later as a staff aide for Congressman Bob Dornan and for State Senator Ed Royce while a student at the University of California, Irvine, where he earned a B.A. in Political Science in 1990.
+Tran worked as an intern and later as a staff aide for Congressman Bob Dornan and for State Senator Ed Royce.
+He earned a B.A. in Political Science at the University of California, Irvine.
 Tran completed a Master of Public Administration from Hamline University and a J.D. from Hamline University School of Law.
 He was admitted to the California State Bar in 1994.

 In 2000, Tran was elected to the Garden Grove City Council with the highest number of votes in city history and became only the second Vietnamese American man to be elected to office in the United States (Tony Lam was the first when he was elected to the city council of neighboring Westminster in 1992).
-After serving one term on the council, he was elected to the California State Assembly to replace outgoing Republican state assemblyman Ken Maddox, who was forced to retire due to term limits.
-Tran was re-elected to the Assembly in 2006 and 2008.

-In August 2022, Tran was appointed Chief of Staff for Orange County Supervisor Andrew Do.

-In December 2022, Tran was appointed to the Orange County Water District Board of Directors to represent Division 2.
-In 2024 he ran for a full term of the seat, and won the election by default since nobody else filed to run against him in the election.